sharpedge74-cmyk/small-suggestions/privacy-policy.md

 ---
 layout: main
-title: "SmallSuggestions Privacy Policy"
+title: "Reptile Birds Privacy Policy"
-description: "SmallSuggestions Privacy Policy — Learn how we protect your privacy with 100% local file processing.
+description: "Reptile Birds Privacy Policy — Learn how we protect your privacy with 100% local file processing.
 No uploads, no tracking, fully GDPR & CCPA compliant."
-keywords: privacy policy, GDPR, CCPA, data protection, local file processing, secure file converter, browser-based tools, no file upload, small suggestions privacy
+keywords: privacy policy, GDPR, CCPA, data protection, local file processing, secure file converter, browser-based tools, no file upload, Reptile Birdss privacy
 ---

 <div class="tool-page" style="margin: 4rem;">
-  <h1>Privacy Policy - SmallSuggestions Protects Your Data</h1>
+  <h1>Privacy Policy - Reptile Birds Protects Your Data</h1>
   <p>
-    Welcome to <strong>SmallSuggestions.com</strong>.
+    Welcome to <strong>Reptile Birds.com</strong>.
 We value your privacy and have built all our tools to operate in a secure, transparent, and privacy-focused way.
     This Privacy Policy explains how our tools work, what (if any) data is handled, and your rights under privacy regulations including GDPR, CCPA, and others.
   </p>

   <h2>1.
-How SmallSuggestions Works</h2>
+How Reptile Birds Works</h2>
   <p>
-    All tools on SmallSuggestions are fully browser-based.
+    All tools on Reptile Birds are fully browser-based.
 This means:
   </p>
   <ul>
     <li><strong>No file uploads:</strong> Your files never leave your device.</li>